AndyPasic/docs/README.md

 # docs
-This is repo is for managing a static site built by hugo to manage my personal documentation.
+This is repo is for hosting a static site built by Hugo to manage my personal documentation.